colinhoward89/Rec-d-App/README.md

 npm i
 ```

-Once this is done, run `npm start` to run the scripts and connect the front end.
+Once this is done, run `npx nodemon` to run the scripts and connect the front end.
 Once all of the above steps are taken, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ### Tech Stack